December 22nd, 2015

 - Use of over the counter sleep medication

 When you sleep, the muscles in your face and throat relax.
 For many people, the snoring sound that we are all familiar with is caused by the tongue relaxing and falling to the back of the throat, cutting off the air supply.
 There are several different ways to combat this issue by implementing a few lifestyle changes.
 If possible, cut back on the smoking and drinking before bed.
 If you are overweight, you may want to look at your diet and possibly implement an exercise plan.
 Those who are stressed should be creating self-care plans to help reduce the load.
-And those who are using medication just to even get a good sleep may benefit from any of the above changes as those may be the reasons you aren’t sleeping in the first place.
+And those who are using medication just to even get a good sleep may benefit from any of the above changes as those may be the reasons you aren’t sleeping in the first place like this one

 There are many different types of anti-snoring mouthpieces available on the market.
 There are those that go completely in your mouth, the most common ones, and work to either push your jaw forward to open the airway or hold your tongue in place to keep it from falling to the back of your throat.
 Some of them even do both.